ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Organization secrets
 --------------------

 According to `Encrypted secrets <https://docs.github.com/en/actions/security-guides/encrypted-secrets>`_ in the GitHub Docs, "Secrets are encrypted variables that you create in an organization, repository, or repository environment.
 The secrets that you create are available to use in GitHub Actions workflows."

-You can use secrets to pass sensible data such as passwords, tokens, or IP addresses to your workflows.
+You can use secrets to pass sensitive data such as passwords, tokens, or IP addresses to your workflows.

-The ``Ansys`` and ``Ansys-internal`` organizations provide certain secrets by default to help you to automate or unify certain tasks, such as releasing a package.
+The ``ansys`` and ``ansys-internal`` organizations provide certain secrets by default to help you to automate or unify certain tasks, such as releasing a package.

 Secrets for GitHub Actions